 The most common language spoken in Camden is English.
 Other important languages spoken here include Italian and African languages.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 11 residents per square mile, is less crowded than 96.9% of all U.S. neighborhoods.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 11 people per square mile living here, this neighborhood is less crowded than 96.9% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.